My Home Office

 Okay, I’ll admit that the rack has a certain coolness factor that is really hard to beat, but it’s also really handy for organizing the equipment in a small space.
 I built the rack myself from .75″ square tubing that I MIG welded together.
 The sides and top are aluminum.
 I purchased the rails because I wasn’t about to drill and tap 216 holes.
 The computers are standard 4U cases which allow me to use regular run of the mill components inside, such as power supplies, motherboards, and video cards.
 I built the rack this tall back in the days before virtual machines, when I had planned on adding some test machines to it.
 Now I wish it was a bit shorter.

 The rack also holds a 4 port KVM switch so I can toggle up to 4 computers through one keyboard, mouse, and monitor.
-My main multi-monitor machine doesn’t go through the KVM, but I do operate all of the other computers via its keyboard and mouse using Synergy.
+My main multi-monitor machine doesn’t go through the KVM, but I do operate all of the other computers via the main machine keyboard and mouse using ShareMouse.

 Next in the rack is the RadioShack SSM-1750 4 channel audio mixer.
 This enables me to connect all of the computers and other audio devices to the mixer, adjust their levels, and then output them to a single set of speakers via the Logitech Z-680 sound system.
 Plus, all the knobs and switches look really cool.